skhan59/skhan59.github.io/competitions.md

 and include the following content: Open Source Intelligence, Scanning, Enumeration and Exploitation, Password Cracking, Traffic Analysis, Log Analysis, Wireless Security, Cryptography, and Web Application Security.

+My team consisting of four people and I were successfully able to secure a spot in the top 3% of all teams in the country, and 1st place amongst all teams competing within Loyola University Chicago.

 <div align="center">
       <a href="https://cyberskyline.com/report/60RWA18T17A1">